Malaysian ringgit: Third series (2012)

+For table standards, see the coin specification table.

 Kijang Emas

 Three denominations of gold bullion coins, the "Kijang Emas" (the kijang, a species of deer, being part of Central Bank of Malaysia's logo) are also issued, at the face value of RM 50, RM 100 and RM 200, weighing 1/4 oz, 1/2 oz and 1 oz (Troy ounce), respectively.
 It is minted by the Kilang Wang Central Bank of Malaysia and was launched on 17 July 2001 by Central Bank of Malaysia, making Malaysia the twelfth country to issue its own gold bullion coins.
 Like other bullion coins issued around the world, the Kijang Emas is primarily used as an investment rather than in day-to-day circulation.
 The purchase and resale price of Kijang Emas is determined by the prevailing international gold market price.
 Current price of the Kijang Emas is rated at RM 8266 for 1oz, RM 4211 for 1/2 oz and RM 2144 for 1/4 oz (November 17, 2020).